ESPRI-Mod/synda/synda/doc/advanced_configuration_parameter_reference.md

 This document describes each parameter used in "internal.conf" file to configure Synda.

-Note: Do not change parameter values in case of doubt
+Note: Very few parameters might be customized.
+No guarantee of upward compatibility

 ### logger.feeder_name